-You need to get it fixed as quickly as possible, as the roofing materials will expand and contract as the weather thaws and re-freezers, which could make your problem even worse.
+You need to get your roof fixed as quickly as possible, as the roofing materials will expand and contract as the weather thaws and re-freezers, which could make your problem even worse.

-Roof Repairs in Winter
+How We Roof in the Winter

-Things that may seem like huge obstacles aren’t as bad as they may seem.
-For instance, if your roof is covered in snow, we’ll simply clear it off before we get to work on the roof.
-Obviously, this is necessary so we can get to the actual roof, and it also doesn’t take long.
+When it comes to roofing in the winter, things that may seem like obstacles really aren’t that big of a deal.
+For instance, if your roof is covered in snow, we’ll simply clear it off before we get to work.
+Obviously, this is necessary so we can get to the actual roof, but it doesn’t take long.

-How Cold is Too Cold for Roof Repairs?
+What Temperature is Too Cold for Roofing?